collective/collective.js.jqueryui/README.txt

 Notes
 =====

-Plone3.3 include the last JQuery (1.3.2).
-So please update your products to use the JQuery included in Plone, or you will include it twice.
+Plone 3.3 include the last JQuery (1.3.2).
+But collective.js.jquery doesn't add it, it replace it.